-The 'Grants for Teacher CPD: Teaching and Learning in HE' scheme is intended to provide partial support for one-day workshops disseminating good practice in teaching undergraduate mathematics.
+The 'Grants for Teaching and Learning in HE' scheme is intended to provide partial support for one-day workshops disseminating good practice in teaching undergraduate mathematics.

 The applicant should be a mathematician based in the UK, Isle of Man, or Channel Islands.